 Best Types of Aim Training Maps

-- Tracking maps force you to follow a moving target continuously, building smooth mouse or stick control
+- Tracking maps make you follow moving targets continuously, smoothing out mouse or stick control

-- Flicking maps train rapid target acquisition, which is essential for close-range shotgun fights
+- Flicking maps train rapid target acquisition for close-range shotgun fights

-- Precision maps use small stationary targets to sharpen your fine motor control
+- Precision maps use tiny stationary targets to sharpen fine motor control

-- Edit and aim hybrid maps combine building mechanics with shooting so practice mirrors real match scenarios
+- Edit and aim hybrid maps combine building with shooting so practice mirrors real scenarios

-A popular community map code for aim training is EHarvey's 1v1 map (9217-6106-8362), which has been used by thousands of players specifically for refining close-range aim under pressure.
+A widely used community map for aim training is EHarvey's 1v1 map (9217-6106-8362), which thousands of players use to refine close-range aim under pressure.

 Creative aim training map